apostrophecms/starter-kit-assembly-hospitality/README.md

 We do not recommend enabling OpenTelemetry in production, at least not permanently, because of the performance impact of the techniques OpenTelemetry uses to obtain the necessary visibility into async calls.

+## Apostrophe starter kits

+Interested in publishing an Apostrophe Starter Kit and becoming a featured Apostrophe Partner?
+[Submit a Starter Kit](https://apostrophecms.com/starter-kits).